 Many of the gel memory foam mattresses use the same gels developed for hospital beds to avoid or overcome bedsores and alleviate pain from pressure points.
 Some of them even use a patented “buckling column gel” system that must be licensed out to a mattress manufacturer.

 Whether you go with a traditional memory foam mattress or a gel memory foam, one thing you can look forward to is a longer mattress life.
 Both types of mattresses tend to outlast innerspring mattresses, which typically wear out in 5 to 7 years.
 Many memory foam brands have 20 year warranties.
-(My own standard TempurPedic is still going strong after a full decade.)
+(My own standard TempurPedic is still going strong after a full decade.
+I’ve passed it down to my kid because we went from Queen to King and bought an Intellibed gel.)

 Got an opinion?
 Leave a comment and share it.
 Feel free to mention brands that you like or dislike!